DeanCavaliere/ECE-3432-Final_DeepLearning/README.md

  ![Install](https://github.com/DeanCavaliere/ECE-3432-Final_DeepLearning/blob/master/Results/Installation/InstallTorch_gitClone.PNG)

+ This repo contains all the files to train, test, predict, and save/load a model.

  To run the prediction script, you must navigate into the project and run the file with python 3, this is shown below.
  ```
   cd ECE-3432-Final_DeepLearning